-Honey isn’t the only great product you can gather from a beehive.
+Honey isn’t the only product you can gather from a beehive.
 Many beekeepers, hobbyists, and health enthusiasts use beeswax for various reasons.
+Some use it for crafting homemade products like candles, salves, and cosmetics, benefiting from its natural properties

-Of course, you can buy beeswax from specialty stores or health food markets.
-However, like honey, store-bought beeswax will never give you the same satisfaction you can get from rendering your own wax straight from the comb.
+Beeswax can be bought from specialty stores or health food markets.
+However, store-bought beeswax will never give you the same satisfaction you can get from rendering your own wax straight from the comb.
+This is because beeswax produced at home carries an unmatched, aromatic essence that reflects your local flora.

-If you keep honey bees or know a beekeeper, you can gather your own beeswax for your various projects.
-Learn the process of how to separate beeswax from honeycomb with this guide.
+If you keep honeybees or know a beekeeper, you can gather your own beeswax for your various projects.
+Learn the process of how to separate beeswax from honey with this guide.

 Methods of Extracting Honey